oerdnj/draft-sury-dnssec-nsec3-siphash/draft-sury-dnssec-nsec3-siphash.md

 This document describes usage of SipHash-2-4 and SipHash-4-8 in Hashed Authentication Denial of Existence.

+...some text about SipHash being fast and used with NSEC3 White Lies...

+## Keyed Hash Function vs Salted Hash Function

+In cryptography, both keyed hashing and salted hashing append additional data to the input to be hashed with one-way function.

+[...some rationale why salt can be used as key...]

 ##  Conventions and Terminology

 The key words "**MUST**", "**MUST NOT**", "**REQUIRED**", "**SHALL**", "**SHALL NOT**",